trustoverip/concepts-and-terminology-wg/toipterm/spec.md

 tt export <export def> <path> -- Using the specified export definition, select
           a subset of the data from the associated scope, and convert it from the internal data model to the exported data model.
 Write the results to the new folder identified by <path>.
+After this command runs, a publication tool like MkDocs or SpecUp can use the exported data to publish a polished artifact.
 ```